Multivariate confluent Vandermonde with G-Arnoldi and applications: Introduction

 We organize the paper as follows: In Section \ref{sec_MVA}, we discuss a particular ordering, namely, the {\it grevlex} ordering, of the multivariate monomials, and the recurrence relations for the first-order and second-order partial derivatives of the basis functions.
 Section \ref{sec_MVA} describes the detailed implementations of the multivariate confluent V+A, where the fitting stage and the evaluation stage in the $G$-orthogonalization are presented.
-Section \ref{sec_apps} provides applications (including the multivariate Hermite least-squares problem and Poisson equations with the Dirichlet condition and/or Neumann condition) and demonstrate that, by choosing an application-dependent $G$-inner product in the Arnoldi process, the least-squares problem for the coefficient vector of the approximation multivariate polynomial in the discrete $G$-orthogonal polynomials basis can be well-conditioned, and hence can be solved accurately.
+Section \ref{sec_apps} presents a general framework to define $G$-orthogonalization in the multivariate confluent V+A and also provides applications (including the multivariate Hermite least-squares problem and Poisson equations with the Dirichlet condition and/or Neumann condition); through these applications, we demonstrate that, by choosing an application-dependent $G$-inner product in the Arnoldi process, the least-squares problem for the coefficient vector of the approximation multivariate polynomial in the discrete $G$-orthogonal polynomials basis can be well-conditioned, and hence can be solved accurately.
+No matrix inverse is required and only matrix-vector multiplications involve in the whole process.
 Concluding remarks are drawn in Section \ref{sec_conclusion}.